• Skip to primary navigation

 Canned potatoes are already partially cooked when they are processed and canned.
 This means that they should still be cooked before consumption but that they will take much less time than if you were to cook a raw potato.

-side view of a pile of breakfast potatoes on a white plate topped with cheese, bacon and sliced green onions
+Breakfast potatoes on white plate, topped with cheese, bacon, and sliced green onions.

 📖 Recipe